jaydenwhite-us/csharp/README.md

 # csharp
-A folder containing my work with csharp.
+A folder containing my learning with csharp.